MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 - Admin can only upload PNG and JPEG image formats for brand image
 - Admin can only upload brand image with max size
 - Admin can upload brand image with following dimensions:
-  - Minimum dimensions: 360px X 360px
+  - Minimum dimensions: 360 px X 360 px
-  - Maximum dimensions: 2048px X2048 px
+  - Maximum dimensions: 2048 px X 2048 px
-- Admin can upload a minimum of 0 and a maximum of 1 image per theme from their device
+- Admin can upload a minimum of 0 and a maximum of one image per theme from their device

 ### Adding a custom color

-Teams meetings supports an organization's primary or secondary brand color in the meeting experience.
+Teams meetings support an organization's primary or secondary brand color in the meeting experience.
 Admins can enter the hex code value of your organization's brand color, which will appear on key surfaces of the meeting experience.

 > [!NOTE]
 > To support Microsoft accessibility standards, the final color generated may not match your brand color.

 ### Previewing a meeting theme

 Once you've added your meeting assets, you can preview how your theme will look before saving.
-Selecting **Preview** will open the preview dialog and show the newly-defined theme for both desktop and mobile.
+Selecting **Preview** will open the preview dialog and show the newly defined theme for both desktop and mobile.

 ### Save meeting theme